 Though only a medical professional can diagnose and treat complications arising from severe burn injuries, there are some issues that tend to commonly affect veterans with service-connected injuries of this nature.
 If you’ve been burned, it is important to know what conditions may affect you and whether you may be eligible for veterans’ disability benefits.

-Some of the issues that tend to come up for second-, third- and fourth degree burn patients include:
+Some of the issues that tend to come up following econd, third, and fourth degree burns include:

-- Burns that penetrate into the dermal layer can destroy sweat glands; this cannot be corrected through skin grafting.
-Affected areas of the body will not be able to sweat, making it impossible to thermoregulate.
-This makes one especially vulnerable to hot weather, resulting in high utility bills during the summer months.
+- Loss of sweat glands.
+Burns that penetrate into the dermal layer can destroy sweat glands.
+This cannot be corrected through skin grafting.
+Affected areas of the body will not be able to sweat and regulating your own body temperature may be impossible.

-- Psychological complications such as post-traumatic stress disorder (PTSD), sleep disorders, or depression.
+- Psychological complications.
+This may include post-traumatic stress disorder (PTSD), sleep disorders, or depression.
 These can result either from the incident that caused the injury or lengthy periods of continual, extreme pain during the recovery process.
 Veterans who experience psychological complications must also seek treatment from mental health professionals.